RepoRandi/mylibrary-api/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/RepoRandi/LibraryApps/blob/master/LICENSE) file for details

 ##
-Copyright © 2020 by Randi Maulana Akbar
+Copyright © 2020 By Randi Maulana Akbar